Alan Power

-Alan Thomas Daniel Power (born 23 January 1988) is an Irish footballer as a midfielder for Greenock Morton.
-He has recently signed for The Peacock Inn, a Lincoln Sunday league side.
+Alan Thomas Daniel Power (born 23 January 1988) is an Irish footballer who plays as a midfielder for club Lincoln United.
 He has previously played for Grays Athletic, Hartlepool United, Rushden & Diamonds, Lincoln City, St Mirren, Kilmarnock and Greenock Morton.

 Club career

 Born in Dublin, Power started his career with Nottingham Forest.
 Manager Colin Calderwood's named him as a substitute in several first team matches towards the end of the 2006–07 season.
 Power made his first full start against Peterborough United in the Football League Trophy on 4 September 2007.

 Power signed for Grays Athletic on a three-month loan deal on 22 November 2007, he returned to Forest having played in five Conference National games and three FA Trophy games, scoring once.
 He was recalled by Forest in February 2008.

 In June 2008, Power signed for League One outfit Hartlepool United and he made his league debut coming on as a substitute in the home defeat to Stockport County on 23 August 2008.

 In June 2010 it was announced he would join Rushden & Diamonds on 1 July 2010 following the expiry of his Hartlepool contract.
 He was released by Rushden in May 2011.